alexabate/alexabate.github.io/_posts/2016-11-07-tensor-flow.md

     (10000, 784) (10000, 10)

-A training, validation and test set containing the images and labels.
+We have a training, validation and test set containing the images and labels.
 The images are flattened vectors of the 28x28 pixels, into 784 elements, and are stored as numpy arrays.
 The labels are "one-hot" vectors, the nth digit is represented as a vector which is 1 in the nth element, and zero everywhere else, also stored as